Ayanghosh-agno/WhisperNet-IBM/README.md

 ### Agentic AI Workflow with IBM WatsonX <a name="watsonx-agents"></a>

-WhisprNet uses **multiple autonomous agents**, each powered by IBM WatsonX Granite models.
+WhisperNet uses **multiple autonomous agents**, each powered by IBM WatsonX Granite models.

 ### **1. Responder Aid Agent**
 - **Goal:** Acts as the victim’s voice in real time.